pmkgithub/som_assitance/README.md

 * Delete Tasting - Click the "Delete" icon on a Tasting.
 This action will also delete all associated Tasting Notes.

 ## Create, Edit and Delete Tasting Note:
-* Create Tasting Note - click the "+" icon to create a new Tasting Note.
+* Create Tasting Note - click the "+" icon on a Tasting to create a new Tasting Note.
 * Edit Tasting Note - click the "Edit" icon on a Tasting Note.
 * Delete Tasting Note - Click the "Delete" icon on a Tasting Note.